springernature/frontend-playbook/performance/font-loading.md

 # Font Loading

-## Are you sure you need to use webfonts?
+## When to use webfonts
+Before using webfonts it's worth understanding what benefits you believe a webfont will provide your product and assess those against the potential impact they may have on things like accessibility or page speed.
+For example:

-It's worth asking this question initially.
-What benefit do you believe a webfont will give you and is it worth the cost in page performance?
-Afterall, system fonts are battle tested and were produced with legibility in mind.
+- System fonts are battle tested and were produced with legibility in mind.
+Using webfonts may reduce the readability of the site, especially for people with dyslexia.
+- Webfonts can negatively impact page performance (additional http requests and increased page weight) especially in markets of strategic importance for Springer Nature like China.
+This will in turn impact usage numbers.

+Make sure that you feel that on balance the benefit outweighs the impact.

 ## Implementation
 We do not prescribe a particular implementation.
 Each team should determine which implementation is best suited for them.
 However, before selecting an implementation a team should be mindful of our working practices such as: